xiaoge26/tp/docs/DeveloperGuide.md

 The `BankWithUs` component:

 * The Main Class
-* the whole program executes through the `BankWithUs` class
+* The whole program executes through the `BankWithUs` class

 ### SaveGoal-Component
 Class: `SaveGoal.java`